claycurran0/learningjournal/_posts/2022-04-05-three-things-i-learned-from-the-ruby-koans.md

   puts "No vowels around these parts." end
 ```
 Regular expressions are always defined between **two forward slashes**, to differentiate them from other language syntax.
+The square brackets tell the match function to check whether the referenced text includes *any* of the characters in question.